brianhouse/art_and_code/units/3_nonlinearity/description.md

 ### Conditionals

-What's most exciting, perhaps, is that variables open up the possibility of our programs doing different things depending on the input.
+What's most exciting about variables is that they open up the possibility of our programs doing different things depending on the input.
 For example:

 ```py
 print("Is the air quality good today?")